Kehrlann/spring-boot-multiproject/README.md

 ## Running all projects with the Spring-Boot plugin
 If you want to start all projects at the same time, you would need to do several things :
 1. Tell the spring-boot plugin to fork each run into it's own process.
+Otherwise, the app runs in the same process as maven, and really weird stuff happen when you try to run several apps in parallel.
 To do so, you can update your spring-boot config in the parent pom like so :

     ```xml
     <plugin>